mbautista-lab/GHC22_RelatedReferences_BeyondMoore/README.md

-# List of Related References from my Talk " Beyond Moore's Law with Superconducting Technology"
+# List of Related References from my Talk on " Beyond Moore's Law with Superconducting Technology"